Seeed-Studio/wiki-documents/docs/Grove-Temperature_and_Humidity_Sensor_Pro.md

 ```

 - **Step 4.** Upload the demo.
-If you do not know how to upload the code, please check [how to upload code](http://wiki.seeedstudio.com/Upload_Code/).
+If you do not know how to upload the code, please check [How to upload code](http://wiki.seeedstudio.com/Upload_Code/).

 - **Step 5.** Open the **Serial Monitor** of Arduino IDE by click **Tool-> Serial Monitor**.
 Or tap the ++ctrl+shift+m++ key at the same time. if every thing goes well, you will get the temperature.